Matia-R/Porfolio/README.md

 ### Installing

 * To get started, clone this repository onto your machine
-* Node.js, React.js and a few React libraries are required to run this app.
-* To start, if you do not have Node.js installed, please download and install it from [here](https://nodejs.org/en/download/).
+* If you do not have Node.js installed, please download and install it from [here](https://nodejs.org/en/download/)
-* Once you have Node installed, navigate to the project directory.
 * To install react and all necessary dependencies, enter the following command for each dependency:

 ```